Do Collagen Supplements Work?

-The collagen supplement was tested in a recent 8-12 week, randomized, double-blind study.
+The collagen powder supplement was tested in a recent 8-12 week, randomized, double-blind study.
+We wanted to know how it affected wrinkles and skin quality.
 The fish collagen peptide, as found in Amino Collagen C, showed measurable improvements to the skin of the participants.
 See charts below:

 - 91% of users agreed that their skin hydration increased after 8 weeks of use.

 - A 28% increase in skin hydration was measured after 8 weeks of use.

 - 85% of user recommended Amino Collagen C after 12 weeks of use.

 - A 26% reduction of deep wrinkles was measured after 8 weeks of use.

 - A 19% increase in skin suppleness was measured after 12 weeks of use.